slowcities/16max/README.md

 **Shape** sweeps continuously from triangle through saw to pulse. **Width** shapes the pulse. **Cutoff** and **Resonance** are a low pass filter that will ring on its own when pushed. **Attack, Decay, Sustain, Release** shape each note. **Glide** slides from one pitch to the next instead of jumping — with Gate at Tie the notes join up and the slide is the only thing you hear move.

+**Level** is the oscillator on its own, separate from Master.
+It exists so the oscillator can be turned all the way off — with Noise switched on and Level at Off, the voice becomes a pure percussion source rather than a pitched one with hiss added.

 **Noise** switches a layer of hiss into the oscillator, shaped by the same filter and envelope as everything else.
 With a short Decay it becomes a percussive hit rather than a wash, so it can be punched in and out to add a rhythmic layer without touching a single step.
 Noise level stays where you set it while the switch is off, so a level can be dialled in before it is punched in — and both the switch and the level can be put on a controller.

 **Vel → Cutoff** is worth its own mention.
 Velocity raises the level, and this control also opens the filter with it, so a hard step is brighter as well as louder.
 That is most of what makes velocity feel expressive rather than technical.